 If you develop symptoms during a service it is best that you put on a mask if you have one and leave as soon as possible.
 If you do not have a mask, they will be available at the service.

 If you are considered to be in an ‘at risk' group, the government does not stipulate that you have to stay away (and neither do we).
 However, if you do come, please carefully follow hygiene regulations.
 Rather than coming, it may be advisable to watch the service on livestream.
 We would also encourage you to make use of the resources available on line for staying well.

-During the current period we will livestream these services.
+During the current period we also provide a pre-recorded video service.
+This includes the same songs and sermon as the in-person services.
 You can find the link here.